zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    .. note::

-      Bro's default scripts use this event to determine the ``service`` column of :zeek:type:`Conn::Info`: once confirmed, the protocol will be listed there (and thus in ``conn.log``).
+      Zeek's default scripts use this event to determine the ``service`` column of :zeek:type:`Conn::Info`: once confirmed, the protocol will be listed there (and thus in ``conn.log``).